 Under the GDPR, you have the following rights over your data and its use:

 - The right to be informed about what data we are collecting on you and how we will use it

 - The right of access – you can ask to see the data we hold on you

 - The right to rectification – you can ask that we update or correct your data

 - The right to object – you can ask that we stop using your data for a particular purpose

-- The right to restrict processing – you can ask that we temporarily stop using your data while the reason for its use or its accuracy are investigated
+- The right to restrict processing – you can ask that we temporarily stop using your data while the reasons for its use or accuracy are investigated

 - Though unlikely to apply to the data we hold and process on you, you also have rights related to portability and automated decision making (including profiling)

 All requests related to your rights should be made to the Data Protection Officer.
 We will respond as soon as possible.